8 DESIGN TIPS FOR YOUR CANNABIS CULTIVATION FACILITY

 While a number of fruit and vegetable farmers have either switched over or added cannabis to their crop production, there is still a huge rush to enter the industry as supply shortages have already been forecasted within the first year!

 When planning for your indoor cannabis cultivation facility, optimizing your resources will be crucial to success.
 As the market continues to grow, the growing spaces that are most efficient will be the ones that come out on top.

-To help you along, here are a few insider tips to optimize your cannabis cultivation facility:
+To help you along, here are a few insider tips to optimize your cannabis facility:

-Every element of your design will impact your workflow and productivity.
+Every element of your design will impact your workflow.
+Moreover, it will affect your productivity.

 By prioritizing a fully-detailed planning phase at the beginning of your facility build, you can account for all of your options and variables before making any concrete decisions.

 TIP #2 – Keep Separate Rooms for Separate Purposes:

 Many first-time growers mistakenly pursue the “large warehouse” approach.